12Omega/Ecom_nepal/README.md

 - User authentication and authorization
 - Product catalog with search and filtering
 - Shopping cart functionality
-- Order management
+- Order management and tracking
-- Admin dashboard
+- Admin dashboard with analytics
 - Payment processing integration
-- Responsive design
+- Responsive design for all devices
+- Secure file upload and image management

 ## Quick Start